-The Department relies on a well trained work force to implement the construction storm water program.
-In 2009, the Department completed an agreement with the University of Arkansas (U. of A.) Center for Training Transportation Professionals (CTTP) to conduct erosion and sediment control training and certification for Department construction personnel and contractors.
-This training began in 2010 with a goal of training and certifying all persons authorized to perform construction site storm water inspections on Department projects every five years.
-The training is also offered to contractors.
-This training is supplemented by annual training provided by personnel from the Department's NPDES Section.
+The Department relies on a well-trained work force to implement the construction stormwater program.
+In 2009, the Department completed an agreement with the

+University of Arkansas Center for Training Transportation Professionals (CTTP) to conduct erosion and sediment control training and certification for Department construction personnel and contractors.
+This training began in 2010 with a goal of training and certifying all persons authorized to perform construction site stormwater inspections on Department projects every five years.
+The training is also required of contractors disturbing greater than 1 acre of soil.
+This training is supplemented by annual training provided by personnel from the Department's Natural Resources Section.

-Since Department construction projects are distributed among the ten Districts throughout the State, a means of identifying common problems or innovative ideas on the projects and communicating these to the construction community is desirable.
-To help fulfill this goal, members of the NPDES Section will visit at least ten construction or maintenance projects during each year of the Permit, survey the jobs with District personnel, and prepare a short report on the results.
-At the end of each calendar year a summary of common problems or innovative ideas is submitted to the NPDES Standing Committee for approval and then provided to the Districts.
+Since Department construction projects are distributed across the State, a means of identifying common problems, innovative BMP solutions, and communicating these to the construction community is desirable.
+To help fulfill this goal, the Natural Resources Section members will visit at least ten construction or maintenance projects during each Permit year and prepare a short report of the onsite observations.

-The general public may become involved in the construction process by submitting comments, questions, or concerns on any Department job in progress through the public hotline or the Department's website.
+The general public may become involved in the construction process by submitting comments, questions, or concerns on any Department job in progress through the public hotline, app, or the Department's website.

-The goal of this minimum measure is to improve the Department's compliance with the NPDES Permit and the success will be determined by a low number of citizen or regulatory agency complaints, as well as few problems found during staff assistance visits to job sites.
-For those BMPs with quantifiable goals, success will be measured by actual versus planned accomplishments for the BMP.
+The goal of this MCM is to improve the Department's compliance with the NPDES Permit and success is determined by a low number of citizen or regulatory agency complaints, as well as few problems found during staff assistance visits to job sites.
+For those BMPs with quantifiable goals, success is measured by actual versus planned accomplishments for the BMP.

-7.3 Construction Site Storm Water Runoff Control-Implementation Plan
+7.3 Construction Site Stormwater Runoff Control-Implementation Plan

-The Department will implement the following BMPs to achieve compliance with the requirements of Minimum Measure Four, Construction Site Storm Water Runoff Control.
+The Department will implement the following BMPs to achieve compliance with the requirements of MCM Four, Construction Site Stormwater Runoff Control.